jhiver/http-mcp-bridge/README.md

 # SaraMCP

+Do you just want to use it? => https://saramcp.com/

 **A powerful Model Context Protocol (MCP) server management platform for building, configuring, and deploying HTTP-based AI tools.**

 SaraMCP enables you to create reusable toolkits of HTTP API tools, configure them with flexible parameter bindings, and expose them as MCP servers that work seamlessly with Claude Desktop and other MCP clients.